To avoid adding elements to an ArrayList

 in Java once a specified limit is reached, you can create a custom class that

-wraps around ArrayList
+wraps around ArrayList and

 enforces the size limit.
 This custom class will control the behavior of the ArrayList